-Please see below for ‘Schools Frequently Asked Questions’ (FAQs) and other useful links.
+Please see below for ‘Schools Frequently Asked Questions’ (FAQs) which contains further information in relation to lateral flow testing and other useful information.

 Important links from Welsh Government